cedricksakalam/ACP-FINAL-PROJECT/ACP FINAL PROJ/PeriodicTableUI/README.md

 ## I. Project Overview

-Elemental Explorer is an interactive and educational application designed to enhance knowledge about the periodic table and its elements.
+The provided code is a Python application built using the Tkinter library for creating graphical user interfaces (GUIs).
+It serves as the foundation for the Elemental Explorer, a quiz-based periodic table learning tool.
+The code implements a structured, interactive framework that manages different aspects of the user experience, from data handling to interface interactions.
 It includes two main features:

 1. **Periodic Table Viewer**: View and explore detailed information about chemical elements, their properties, and their positions in the periodic table.
 2. **Periodic Table Game**: A quiz-style game that challenges users to answer questions about element symbols and atomic numbers, promoting learning through play.